Free Route Airspace (FRA)

 Fixed route network maintained

-ATS-route network is maintained as an option for the airspace users, and ensures connectivity with adjacent and subjacent fixed route network airspace.
+ATS-route network is maintained as an option for airspace users, and ensures connectivity with adjacent and subjacent fixed route network airspace.

 FRA interface with Denmark and Sweden (NEFRA)